Student-Veterans and Dependents

 Thank you for your service to our county and for choosing Cosumnes River College!
 CRC assists veterans, reservists, and dependents of service-connected disabled or deceased veterans with their educational benefits.

-All new students must complete the Steps to Success in order to enroll in classes.
 For additional help, refer to the information below.

-- CRC VA Enrollment Checklist (PDF)
+- Veterans/Dependents Enrollment Checklist (PDF)

-- CRC Enrollment Status Form (PDF)
+- Veterans/Dependents Enrollment Status Form (PDF)

 - CRC Veterans Information Handbook (PDF)